Jackson County

 Jackson County Stuck Near the Bottom of the Ranking

-Jackson County is in a potentially precarious position because looking at access in Chippewa County using the FCC National Map there is a big discrepancy between wireline access (61.47 percent coverage) and wireline with fixed wireless (89.57 percent).
+Jackson County is in a precarious position when it comes to federal (BEAD) funding because looking at access in Chippewa County using the FCC National Map there is a big discrepancy between wireline access (60.86) percent coverage) and wireline with fixed wireless (97.86 percent).
 Minnesota doesn’t currently take fixed wireless into consideration when defining areas eligible for grants; the federal government does include access to fixed wireless.
 That could make a big difference to who is eligible for BEAD funding.

 Household Density